 If there are signs of violent behavior, follow these rules:

 - For several months, train a dog to follow four basic commands: come, sit, stay, down.

-- Do not pet an aggressive dog, do not talk to it in order to calm it down, and do not try to distract its attention with games or treats
+- Do not pet an aggressive dog, do not talk to it to calm it down, and do not distract its attention with games or treats

 - Exclude the possibility of both dogs getting into a rivalry situation (for example, during feeding)

 - Every day for several hours, tie the dogs in opposite corners of the same room.
 Feed the dogs and reward them often enough for following commands in this situation.
-When the dogs begin to get used to each other and calmly and peacefully behave in the presence of each other, gradually reduce the distance between them.
+When the dogs begin to get used to each other and calmly and peacefully behave in each other’s presence, they gradually reduce the distance between them.
 You must do it within a few days.
 The rest of the time, you should keep dogs separately.

 If your dog bites a stranger, it may result in administrative liability or compensation for pecuniary and non-pecuniary damages.
 Therefore, it is crucial to socialize your pet.

 After vaccination quarantine, you need to familiarize your dog with all the diversity of the world around it.
 A grown-up dog should not be afraid of the sounds of cars and people.
 It may behave aggressively towards strangers due to fear or stress from unknown, frightening odors.

 You can teach even an adult dog to calmly accept passers-by.
 Do not be heavy-handed – it only increases stress.
 If the dog reacts negatively to a stranger, you should give the “leave it” command.
 When the dog calms down, you need to praise it and give a reward treat.
 If the pet has not responded to the management, you can give it any other power (for example, “down”) and this should drain focus from the irritant and switch its attention to the owner.